|Host Institution:||Semester and Academic Year programs:

 Transportation between campuses is a breeze, as the University has its own bus line called the Brookes Bus, which is free to our students living in the Halls of Residence.
 The Brookes Bus offers free service to all 3 campuses and free or discounted service to almost anywhere in Oxford.
 Your Brookes Bus pass has additional benefits as well, such as discounts on Oxford restaurants, attractions, tours, and theatres.
 You also get heavily discounted bus fare to Heathrow airport, Gatwick airport, and London city!

-Oxford Brookes University guarantees ASA students housing on campus in one of the university’s Halls of Residence.
-Halls consist of cluster flats, each with 4-8 single occupancy bedrooms, shared kitchen, and Internet access.
+ASA students will live on campus in one of Oxford Brookes University’s Halls of Residence.
+The Halls of Residence are divided into cluster flats, each with 4-8 single occupancy bedrooms, shared kitchen, and Internet access.
 Meals are not included.
 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.

 2 day excursions are included in your ASA program fee.
 Destinations may vary by term.
 Past semesters have included trips to: